-Celebrate National Honesty Day by answering questions truthfully all day long.
+Celebrate the day by answering questions truthfully all day long.
 Use #NationalHonestyDay to share on social media.

 The author of The Book of Lies, M. Hirsh Goldberg, created National Honesty Day in the early 1990s.
-Former press secretary to a Maryland governor selected the last day of April in contrast to all the foolishness the first of the month brings.
+The former press secretary to a Maryland governor selected the last day of April in contrast to all the foolishness the first of the month brings.

-National Honesty Day is often used as a campaign for prevention against the most deceitful lies in history.
-This day also urges politicians to stay away from lies and tell the truth.
+The day is often used as a campaign for prevention against the most deceitful lies in history.
+Occasionally, the day also urges politicians to stay away from lies and tell the truth.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!